-As discussed in the permitting background chapter and elsewhere in this guide, GHGs are a group of compounds that are believed to interfere with the balance between incoming solar radiation and heat released back into space resulting in climate change (i.e., the greenhouse effect).
+As discussed in the permitting background chapter and elsewhere in this guide, GHGs are a group of compounds that are believed to interfere with the balance between incoming solar radiation and heat released back into space (i.e., the greenhouse effect).
 Anthropogenic (from human activity) emissions of GHGs typically involve combustion of fossil fuels (coal, natural gas, and oil) and wood.
 Examples of GHGs include carbon dioxide, methane, nitrous oxide, and halogenated gases.